Worthington Mayor's Court

 Website: Worthington Mayor’s Court

-- DUI / OVI
+• DUI / OVI

-Worthington is unique because the judicial officer for the court is usually the mayor, Harvey Minton.
-An attorney from the law firm of Baker and Hostetler is the prosecutor in the Worthington Mayor’s Court.
-If a case is transferred from the Worthington Mayor’s Court to the Franklin County Municipal Court, an attorney from the Columbus City Prosecutor’s Office prosecutes the case in the Municipal Court.The Typical Court Process In Worthington
+In the Worthington Mayor’s Court, the presiding judicial officer may be the City Mayor or a magistrate (a local lawyer or retired judge appointed to preside in the mayor’s court).
+A Columbus attorney, Karen Sheffer, is the prosecutor in the Worthington Mayor’s Court.
+If a case is transferred from the Worthington Mayor’s Court to the Franklin County Municipal Court, an attorney from the Columbus City Prosecutor’s Office prosecutes the case in the Municipal Court.

 If you plead not guilty, you should then exchange evidence with the prosecuting attorney (the exchange of evidence is called ‘discovery’).
 Your next court appearance will be a pretrial hearing (also usually at 6:00 pm on Tuesdays).
 At the pretrial hearing, the attorneys have a conversation about the case and engage in plea negotiations.
 If the negotiations do not result in a plea agreement, the case is scheduled for a trial.
 Before the trial is held, the court may hold a motion hearing to decide contested legal issues.

 If no plea agreement is reached, the court will hold a trial (also on Tuesdays at 6:00).
 The Worthington Mayor’s Court does not hold jury trials, so the Mayor or magistrate will decide if your are guilty or not guilty.
 If you are found guilty, or if you plead guilty, the Mayor or magistrate will hold a sentence hearing to announce your sentence.
-The sentence hearing may a separate hearing or may be combined with one of the other hearings.Transferring A Case To The Municipal Court
+The sentence hearing may a separate hearing, or the sentencing may be held with one of the other hearings.

-In Ohio, you have the right to have your case heard in a ‘court of record’, and the Worthington Mayor’s Court is not a ‘court of record’.
-That means you have the ability to move your case to a ‘court of record’.
-You also have the right to appeal the outcome of the case in the Worthington Mayor’s Court.
-If you transfer or appeal the case, the case starts over in the Franklin County Municipal Court, and the prosecutor changes to the Columbus City Prosecutor’s Office.
+The Worthington Mayor’s Court is not a ‘court of record, and you have the right to have your case heard in a ‘court of record’.
+That means you have the ability to move your case to a ‘court of record’ at any time during the case and appeal to a ‘court of record’ after your case is finished.
+If you transfer or appeal, the case starts over in the Franklin County Municipal Court, and the prosecutor changes to the Columbus City Prosecutor’s Office.
 Moving your case from the Worthington Mayor’s Court to the Franklin County Municipal court is a big decision, and it would be helpful to discuss that decision with an experienced criminal defense lawyer.